We’ve partnered with UpgradedPoints.com to help make recommendations on our favorite travel credit cards.

 Alternative Cards to the Amex Platinum Card

 If you’re looking for a premium card that offers fewer luxury benefits, but is a bit more well-rounded, then the Chase Sapphire Reserve card might be the perfect option.
-The card offers 3x Ultimate Rewards points per $1 spent on all travel and dining purchases (after earning the $300 travel credit) and 10x Ultimate Rewards points on all Lyft purchases.
+The card offers 5x total points on air travel and 10x total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards (after the $300 travel credit is spent).
+Earn 3x points on other travel and dining and 10x Ultimate Rewards points on all Lyft purchases.
 Plus, cardholders receive benefits like a $300 travel credit, Priority Pass lounge access, a Lyft Pink and DoorDash DashPass membership, and top-notch travel insurance coverage.